 SUNSET BOULEVARD: As you make the first right off Hollywood Boulevard, you come upon Sunset Boulevard, with its specialized shops that feature gifts themed to classic films and Disney characters, especially the Disney Villains highlighted in the night-time show Fantasmic!
 In fact, the entrance to the Hollywood Hills Amphitheater, home to Fantasmic!, is just a little further down Sunset on the right.
 Light dining and snacks can be found at the outdoor Sunset Ranch Market on the left.
 Looming menacingly at the end of Sunset Boulevard is the Hollywood Tower Hotel, which dares guests to enter The Twilight Zone Tower of Terror.
 Adjacent to the Tower of Terror is the Studios’ thrill ride, the indoor Rock ‘n’ Roller Coaster Starring Aerosmith.
 Across the street from this coaster is the Theater of the Stars, which houses Beauty and the Beast — Live on Stage, a lovely musical stage show based on the hit Disney movie.

 GRAND AVENUE: The former Streets of America area in the Studios has been reimagined by Walt Disney Imagineers to become Grand Avenue.
 The area captures the spirit of present-day Downtown Los Angeles, with vintage office buildings and warehouses representing the different vibrant districts and cultures of the city.
 The BaseLine Tap House, a cheerful corner pub specializing in beer and wines from California has opened on the site of the former The Writer’s Stop.
 The former MUPPETS COURTYARD is now part of this area, and the theater has been renamed The Grand Arts Theatre.
 In the theater, the Muppets star in Muppet*Vision 3D, which combines Jim Henson’s puppets and special effects with Disney’s famous Audio-Animatronics.
-Much of the area behind the Muppets is currently (as of mid-2018) under construction with the development of Toy Story Land and Star Wars: Galaxy’s Edge.
+Much of the area behind the Muppets is currently (as of late 2018) under construction with the development of Star Wars: Galaxy’s Edge.

 Disney’s Hollywood Studios opens daily at 9 a.m.
 Closing times vary according to the season, with the park staying open later during summer months and holiday times.
 Plan to arrive at the Studios about 8:30 a.m., for when the gates open — even though no attractions are accessible until the ropes officially drop, there are usually plenty of characters milling about at the park entrance!

 Fantasmic! is shown several times a week at park closing.
 During busier seasons, Fantasmic! may be performed nightly, or may have two performances nightly.
 When this is the case, the later show is much less crowded — consider staying for that if it’s practical for you.
-Or take advantage of the Fantasmic! dinner package for special seating, to avoid the long wait.
+Or take advantage of the Fantasmic! dining package for special seating, to avoid the long wait.
 If you don’t mind waiting, though, plan to arrive at the theater early to ensure getting a seat at this popular show.

 Visit Shopping the Studios At-A-Glance page for info on the various stores around the park.